Llandover Woods. Credit Jessica Plesko

 O.O.
 Denny Park is a 46-acre green space that encompasses the Denny Creek watershed in Kirkland/Juanita along Lake Washington, just down the road from the much-better-known Saint Edward State Park.
 It is managed by the city of Kirkland, with support in habitat restoration by the Finn Hill Alliance.

-Highlights of the hike are the 600-year-old fir tree nicknamed Sylvia, the biggest tree in King County (it sits directly beside the trail in all her gigantic glory), interpretive signage at the half-way mark which explain the restoration and history of the area, and the carefully placed wood pavers on the muddier sections of the trail (which the kids used for playing “hot lava”).
+Highlights of the hike are the 600-year-old fir tree nicknamed Sylvia, the biggest tree in King County (it sits directly beside the trail in all her gigantic glory), interpretive signage at the halfway mark that explain the restoration and history of the area, and the carefully placed wood pavers on the muddier sections of the trail (which the kids used for playing “hot lava”).

 At the end of the hike we all enjoyed a lakeside picnic while the kids threw rocks in the lake and the grown-ups enjoyed the stunning view.
 There are also picnic tables on the meadow next to the beach.